petersasi/deluge2-win-build/README.md

 ## CHANGE LOG

-### 3-Aug-2020 - fix 3rd party plugins, build menu, start organizing common build code into the lib folder
+### 3-Aug-2020 - fix 3rd party plugins, build maintainability and readability

+1. Aded YaRSS2 plugin to the installer and re-added the files that were missing for those.
+2. Create a single installer build script with paramteres
-1. Added Build Menu cmd file from MHerz
+3. Added Build Menu cmd file from MHerz.
-2. Added a lib folder for common build code an createlinks.cmd to create a symlink to it into each build folder
+4. Added a lib folder for common build code an createlinks.cmd to create a symlink to it into each build folder
-3. Unified Copyright notices in all CMD files
-4. Start using color to make build messages pop more out of the build output
-5. Create a single installer build script with paramteres
-6. Made sure the curl we use is from the MSYS2 we installed, not the windows one.
+5. Made sure the curl we use is from the MSYS2 we installed, not the windows one.
-7. Reverted installing 7zip for windows and instead added it to the packages installed in MSYS2.
+6. Reverted installing 7zip for windows and instead added it to the packages installed in MSYS2.
+7. Start using color to make build messages pop more out of the build output
+8. Unified Copyright notices in all CMD files

 ### 3-Aug-2020 - fix missing files for Test connection